st2654/TwitterBotNodeJS/README.md

 #Twitter-Bot in NodeJs
 This is twitter NodeJS client to
-* Post the tweet
+* Post a tweet
-* Retweet the tweet
+* Retweet a tweet
-* Favorite the tweet
+* Favorite a tweet
-* Fetch the recent tweets on home timeline or user timeline
+* Fetch recent tweets on home timeline or user timeline

 To use this code first install 'twitter' an npm package
 ```javascript